-- Political affiliations or beliefs of the student or the student's parent. - Mental or psychological problems of the student or the student's family.

-- Sex behavior or attitudes. - Illegal, antisocial, self-incriminating, or demeaning behavior. - Critical appraisals of individuals with whom the student has a close family relationship. - Legally recognized privileged relationships, such as with lawyers, physicians, and ministers. - Religious practices, affiliations, or beliefs of the student or parent. - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.
+- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sex behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family - relationship; - Legally recognized privileged relationships, such as with lawyers, doctors, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.

 A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey, analysis, or evaluation.
-[See EF(LEGAL)]
+[See policy EF(LEGAL) for more information.]

-"Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information: The PPRA gives parents the right to receive notice and an opportunity to opt a student out of:
+"Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information

+The PPRA gives parents the right to receive notice and an opportunity to opt a student out of:

-- Any survey concerning the private information listed above, regardless of funding. - Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others.
+- Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school in advance and not necessary to protect the immediate health and safety of the student.